tinybirdco/pytest-tinybird/README.md

 Usage
 ------------

-You just need a [tinybird](https://www.tinybird.co/) account and token with append permissions
+You just need your [tinybird](https://www.tinybird.co/) account and the token with append permissions

 Set these env variables: